Akanksha1212/MyLife-2022/README.md

 - Was sick 🤒 so didn't do anything productive whole week.
 - Joined QHacks by Queen's University virtually and worked on a imple project.

+# Feb 1
+- Got accepted in "Road to GDE" mentorship program by Google 🤩
+- Excited to upskill myself and learn a lot in next 3 months 👩‍💻